Open navigation

 Role assignments are only required when accessing programs that have a role type requirement placed on them.

-Some programs are restricted by default; Time and Attendance and Web Services programs have default role type requirements.
+Some programs are restricted by default; Time and Attendance on the Avanti Desktop and all programs on the Avanti Self-Service Portal have default role type requirements.
 (Refer to Appendix B of the Web Services manual.)

 Example 1.
 Practical result of a role type requirement